-Our management concluded that as at October 31, 2011 our internal controls over financial reporting were not effective based on the framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organization of the Treadway Commission.
+Our management concluded that as at October 31, 2011 our internal controls over financial reporting were not effective.
 Management has identified the following material weaknesses in our internal controls over financial reporting:

 - lack of documented policies and procedures; - lack of resources to account for complex and unusual transactions: and - there is no effective separation of duties, which includes monitoring controls, between the members of management.